Paoli/Thorndale Line: Operation

 There was also a round trip "Great Valley Flyer" service which ran as an express between 30th Street and Paoli, skipping all intermediate stops before continuing to Thorndale.
 This was the last named train on SEPTA, and one of very few remaining named commuter trains in the nation.

-Service was curtailed during the COVID-19 pandemic in 2020-21 and all trains ran as locals.
-In the new schedule effective December 19, 2021, express service from 30th Street to Bryn Mawr, and Wayne resumed but express trains between 30th Street and Paoli were not restored.

-All trains included in the Sunday timetable terminate at Malvern and do not serve Exton, Whitford, Downingtown, or Thorndale stations.
+Amid the onset of the COVID-19 pandemic in 2020, service was curtailed, and all trains ran as locals.
+In the new schedule effective December 19, 2021, express service from 30th Street to Bryn Mawr and Wayne resumed, but express trains between 30th Street and Paoli were not restored.
+In addition to the express service changes, during the COVID-19 pandemic, the western terminus of service on the line was briefly truncated to Malvern.
+Service to Thorndale resumed in June 2020, though Sunday service continues to only reach Malvern, ending before Exton, Whitford, Downingtown, or Thorndale stations.